MMZK1526/mmzk-bsparser/README.md

 * Use basic lexers to parse a single given character
 * Use basic lexers to parse a single letter
 * Use combinators such as `some`, `sepBy`, and `choice` to build more complicated parsers
-* Use `prune` to avoid excessive backtracking and pin-point error locations
+* Use `prune` and `pruneNext` to avoid excessive backtracking and pin-point error locations
 * Ignore meaningless spaces

 ### First Attempt